Zeetaz/FancyTracker/README.md

 </tr>
 </table>

+## To-Do:
+- Make extension blocklist customizable via UI settings...
+- Fix a forced reload of the UI after applying custom highlight in certain scenarios - for now, just re-open the extension once if it does not apply instantly.
+Not a big deal.
+- Rest should work fine, let me know otherwise.

 ## Stuff

+**General Syntax Highlighting** - Added support for syntax highlighting using [highlight.js](https://github.com/highlightjs/highlight.js).

 **Listener Detection** - Monitors all `postMessage` event listeners across frames and origins, showing their source code and stack traces.